-OPA encourages grantees to include information about the data reported in the FPAR tables, including grantee observations and information about trends or any issues affecting the quality or completeness of the reported data.
-Please use the table-specific "Note" field to enter a comment and reference the cell or cells to which each comment applies.
-For estimated figures, describe the rationale and method for generating the estimate.
+OPA encourages grantees to use the table-specific "Note" field to provide information about the data reported in the FPAR tables, including grantee observations and information about trends or any issues affecting the quality or completeness of the reported data.
 In the FPAR Data System, the "Note" field appears under every FPAR table.
-The system also includes a "Note" field under the FPAR Preparation Checklist where grantees may enter comments about issues affecting data in all FPAR tables.
+Please reference the cell or cells to which each comment applies.
+If the data that you report is an estimate, please describe the rationale and method for generating the estimate.
+The System also includes a "Note" field under the FPAR Preparation Checklist where grantees may enter comments about issues affecting data in all FPAR tables.